semisight/blog/resume/index.md

 ###Frameworks and Libraries

-* Web: Flask (Jinja2, Werkzeug, and various extensions), Java sockets
+* Web: Flask (Jinja2, Werkzeug, and various extensions), Java sockets, node.js
 * Gfx: SDL, Qt, Swing

 ---

 ##Past Work Experience

+###EMC (May - August 2013) <small>Software Intern</small>

+Worked again with virtualization technology.
+Assisted in the migration of a large codebase from Git to Perforce, and wrote the foundations for a server REST API.

 ###EMC (May - August 2012) <small>Software Intern</small>